Create Buyer persona to strengthen inbound marketing

 A well-defined buyer persona helps a marketer to identify the needs and wants of a prospective buyer.

-For example, when you go to a shop to buy gift for your friend or spouse, it is very easy for you to visualize their needs and wants.
+For example, when you go to a shop to buy a gift for your friend or spouse, it is very easy for you to visualize their needs and wants.
 Similarly, buyers’ personas help define your audience, their needs and wants.

 Honest buyer personas improve your sales pitch, your customer service, and even your product development.